LedFx/LedFx/README.rst

 LedFx website: https://ledfx.app/

 ***What is LedFx?***

+What LedFx offers is the ability to take audio input, and instantanously processes the audio into realtime lightshow to multiple LED strips/matrix.
+No need to spend hours on end to program one song to program your LEDs, as LedFx will do this all for you!

-LedFx is a network based LED effect controller with support for advanced real-time audio effects!
-LedFx can control multiple devices and works great with cheap ESP8266/ESP32 nodes allowing for cost effective syncronised effects across your entire house! real-time LED strip music visualization using Python and the ESP8266 or Raspberry Pi.
+LedFx real-time LED strip music visualization effect controller using is a network based devices (ESP8266/ESP32/Raspberry Pi 4) with support for advanced real-time audio effects!
+LedFx can control multiple devices and works great with cheap ESP8266/ESP32 nodes allowing for cost effective syncronised effects across your entire house!

-What LedFx offers is the ability to  No need to spend hours on end to program a song to your LEDs, as LedFx will convert your audio to ny LedFx is a network controller that aims to enable synchronisation of multiple lights across a network.
-LedFx doesn’t currently support local control of LED strings, so you need a separate device (e.g., ESP8266/ESP32) to control the LEDs directly.
-To be able to add your LED strips to LedFx your device needs to be capable of receiving data either via the E1.31 sACN protocol or a generic (simple) UDP protocol.
-See below for a list of tested ESP8266 firmware that can be used with LedFx.

 Demos	(click gif for video)
 ---------